 |Assessment Type||Learning Outcome Addressed|

-For this course, you can expect 8 hours of lectures/tutorial over 4 weeks, 6 hours of reading and thinking about the content and 12 hours of work on assignments.
+For this course, you can expect 8 hours of lectures/tutorials over 4 weeks, plus 4 hours of reading and thinking about the content of the lectures/tutorials and 4 hours of work on assignments per week.

 Campus Experience or Online